oftomorrow/oftomorrow/README.md

 ## A software developer with passion for learning and challenging.

 - 🌱 I’m currently learning **CQRS pattern and RabbitMQ**
+- 🤖 I code Telegram bots for fun.
+My last bot is <a href="https://t.me/QuizPleaseRegBot">QuizPleaseRegBot</a>
 - ⚡ Fun fact: **I have 8 cats 🐱**

 ## I mostly work with following technologies: